awslabs/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/ingestion/README.md

 - `-l, --lines`: Number of lines per batch (default: 10000)
 - `-m, --multiplier`: I/O multiplier - how many batches to read at once (default: 10)
 - `-r, --retries`: Maximum retry attempts for failed batches (default: 20)
-- `-p, --precision`: Timestamp precision for InfluxDB write (default: ns)
+- `-p, --precision`: Timestamp precision for InfluxDB write.
+Note that this must align with the timestamp precision from the data being ingested (default: ns)
 - `--logs-dir`: Directory for ingestion logs (default: influxdb-ingestion-logs)
 - `--resume-from`: Path to a previous tracking directory to resume ingestion
 - `--continue-on-error`: Continue ingesting remaining files even if one fails